 - You are purchasing a commercial usage property, i.e.: an office space or a retail store.

-- You signed a purchase contract with the vendor prior to January 1, 2023.
+- You signed a purchase contract with the vendor prior to January 1, 2023 (pending confirmation from the government).

 - The property is situated in recreational areas, such as Mont-Tremblant and Whistler, that can only be used for vacation purposes (clarifications to come).